 Besides submitting personal information, here you need to state how you are related to the deceased.
 You will also need to prove that you are the very beneficiary mentioned in the policy.

-Life insurance claims process often varies from one company to another.
+The claims process often varies from one company to another.
 While one company will ask you for some particular document, another may not.
 We recommend that you have these ready:

 The policyholder’s birth certificate